Is the “Brave New World” of a Hyper-connected Society a Fiction, or are we Already Living the Story?

 Apart from the subject of hyper-connectivity, the sci-fi new world also entails leveling human individuals’ well-being, as well as the health of society as a whole, which can easily be monitored thanks to modern technology and connectivity.

-Though this might sound like a future scenario, it is already happening in some places and on some levels.
+Though this might sound like a far-future scenario, it is already happening in some places and on some levels.
 The year 2020 proved that there’s a strong need for telemedicine and remote health control.
 Apart from that, we’re already testing and using some AI-driven solutions such as heart monitors, which not only monitor health, but can actually predict some dangerous events.
-Not to mention all of the wearables that many of us are using right now and which by measuring our vital signs in real-time are very helpful when it comes to determining stress levels, and potential health problems.
+Not to mention that many of us are currently using wearables that measure our vital signs in real-time, which is very helpful for determining stress levels and potential health problems.

 That being said, with 5G technology and the IoT in medicine, it’s likely that we’ll soon be seeing many more different solutions, including microchips and under skin implant trackers used on a large scale.